 It is important to choose the right home for your website.
 A good web hosting provider will not only go out of their way to protect your site, but will share 'best security' practices so you can proactively take action.
 Don't just go with the cheapest web hosting platform you can find.
 Shop around and perform due-diligence.
 Ask them question about their service before you become their customer.
 Keep notes of their response level.
 If a hosting provider is not protecting their platform, your site in turn can be easily hacked by a neighboring site hosted on the same platform.

 3. Users and Passwords

 Follow strong user and password security procedures on your site.
 Add complexity restrictions for passwords on the site.
 Monitor the number of people with administrative privileges and maintain complexity rules for their passwords.
 Weak passwords are one of the most common reasons for site hacks.
 Add password expiry policies to the site as well.
 Changing passwords every 6 months is a good policy.
 Add extra layers of protection by having multiple passwords for multiple areas of the site.
 For example, Wordpress Admin Area, FTP, Hosting cPanel, Email accounts, Guest authors etc. Fine tune permission roles and assign only what is needed.
 Remember it is easier to grant rights than to take them away!

 Security Questions are an additional layer of protection for logins.
 The user is required to know a unique answer to a question to pass the security layer.
 The answer should be something they alone will know.
 So if their password is compromised, no one will be able to login into Wordpress without answering the question correctly.

 5. Wordpress Updates

 Wordpress is continuously patching security vulnerabilities.
 Through the release of updates those security holes are fixed.
 It is important to keep your Wordpress software up to date.
 One way to ensure this, is to add yourself in the Wordpress email notification lists.
-That way, when a new update is release you will be notified and you can schedule an update.
+That way, when a new update is released you will be notified and you can schedule an update.